rafaelpassarela/timeline-builder/README.md

 ## Cloning and Starting (with Docker)
 To build a new container run
+docker build -t <IMAGE_NAME> .
-docker build -t tlb .
+ex.: docker build -t timelinebuilder .

 To check the new container
 docker exec -it <IMG_ID> bash

 To listening to port 3000
-docker run -it --rm -p 3000:3000 --name timeline -v "<PROJECT PATH>":/timelinebuilder tlb
+docker run -it --rm -p 3000:3000 --name timeline -v "<PROJECT PATH>":/timelinebuilder timelinebuilder

 To get image id run and find the "Time LineBuilder" (tlb) image file docker ps -a